Top 20 Facts – The Best Facts about Books

 In fact, he gave away the typewriter when he was writing ‘The Adventure’s of Tom Sawyer’ twice.
 Both times it returned to him.

-15. There is an actual word for loving the smell of old books, it’s Bibliosmia.
+15. Bibliosmia is the word for loving the smell of old books.

 16. The author of Peter Pan, J.M.
 Barrie gave the rights of this book to Great Ormond Street Hospital